estuary/flow/site/docs/reference/Connectors/capture-connectors/facebook-marketing.md

 This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.
-You can find their documentation [here](https://docs.airbyte.com/integrations/sources/facebook-marketing/), but keep in mind that the two versions may be significantly different.

 ## Supported data resources